aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 {{% /expand %}}

-Note: content shown above is also available in relevant files located in the `code/solutions/conditions/condition-output.yaml` directory.
+The full solution is also available in the `code/solutions/conditions/condition-output.yaml` template file.

 ### Cleanup